 During her sixteen years at AstraZeneca, Regina has worked in drug projects and been in project leader roles for drug projects from target discovery up to Phase 2 in clinical development, in addition to her line management responsibilities.

 In January 2011, Regina was appointed Senior Director and strategy area lead for atherosclerotic cardiovascular disease and she was instrumental in establishing the Cardiac Regeneration research area focusing on heart failure.
 Regina also led the IMED Biotech Unit’s first mRNA programme, VEGF-A from start to Phase 2 clinical development.
 In 2014, Regina was appointed Head of Bioscience Department Heart Failure Department with overall accountability to initiate and progress the portfolio in the cardiovascular and heart failure area.

-In 2017, she was promoted to Vice President and Head of Cardiovascular, Renal and Metabolism within the IMED Biotech Unit.
+In 2017, she was promoted to Vice President and Head of Early Cardiovascular, Renal and Metabolism, BioPharmaceuticals R&D.

 Searching for a cure for heart failure

 Senior Director and strategic area leader for cardiac regeneration, 2013

 Senior Director and strategic area leader for Atherosclerotic Cardiovascular Disease, 2010

 Presenter and Panelist at the mRNA health conference Boston, 2014

 Imaging of Atherosclerosis in WHHL rabbits using non-invasive ultrasound.
 Wetterholm R, Caidahl K, Volkmann R, Brandt-Eliasson U, Fritsche-Danielson R, Gan LM.
 Ultrasound Med Biol.
 2007: 33(5):720-6

 Non-invasive real-time imaging of atherosclerosis